Caribbean American Heritage Month

 • Hurricane Child, Kacen Callender

-• Josephine and the Sea, by Shakirah Bourne
+• Josephine Against the Sea, by Shakirah Bourne

 • Pilar Ramirez and the Escape from Zafa, by Julian Randall